Lego expects slower growth after bumper 2011

 Sales of the group’s more classic product lines also rose sharply in 2011, the company said.

-Mattel and Hasbro recently reported forecast-beating results for the fourth quarter, and Mattel said it was raising prices to fight increasing costs for materials and labor.
+Mattel and Hasbro recently reported forecast-beating results for the fourth quarter, and Mattel said it was raising prices to fight increasing costs for materials and labour.
+(Reporting by John Acher; Editing by Elaine Hardcastle)